ricbra/php-discogs-api/README.md

 ```

 ### OAuth
-There a lot of endpoints which require OAuth.
+There are a lot of endpoints which require OAuth.
 Lucky for you using Guzzle this is peanuts.

 ```php
 <?php